Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

-We iteratively resolve crossings in $G$.
-Call the resulting graph $\widetilde{G}$.
+Recall that we iteratively resolve crossings in $G$ and call the resulting graph $\widetilde{G}$.
 Next, we show that for any $p, q \in P$, if $p$ can reach $q$ in $\widetilde{G}$, then $p$ can also reach $q$ in $G$.
-This seems to be a bit more difficult than one might expect, because when resolving the crossings, we introduce new vertices and edges to which Lemma~\ref{lem:resolving} is not directly applicable.
+This seems to be a bit more difficult than what one might expect, because when resolving the crossings, we introduce new vertices and edges to which Lemma~\ref{lem:resolving} is not directly applicable (since the intermediate graph is not a transmission graph).
+Thus, a priori, we cannot exclude the possiblity that there are new reachabilities in $\widetilde{G}$ that use the additional vertices and edges.